gin-gonic/website/content/en/blog/news/how-to-build-one-effective-middleware.md

 }
 ```

-According to [Consitituent part](#consitituent-part) said, when we run the gin process, **part one** will execute firstly and will print the follow information:
+According to [Constituent parts](#Constituent-parts) said, when we run the gin process, **part one** will execute firstly and will print the following information:

 ```go
 globalMiddleware...1